Free family chore chart templates that will get your family to do their chores. Your life is about to get easier!

 Weekly Family Chore Chart

-This customizable chore chart is available as a Word document with no border or with any border you like (in which case you can customize the background but not the chart).
+This customizable chore chart for multiple kids is available as a Word document with no border or with any border you like (in which case you can customize the background but not the chart).
 With the Word version, you can customize the chart as well.

 Excel Chore Chart